ietf-wg-acme/acme/draft-ietf-acme-acme.md

 format.
 (Note: This field uses the same modified Base64 encoding rules used elsewhere in this document, so it is different from PEM.)

+reason (optional, int):
+: One of the revocation reasonCodes defined in RFC 5280 {{RFC5280}} Section 5.3.1
+to be used when generating OCSP responses and CRLs.
+If this field is not set the server SHOULD use the unspecified (0) reasonCode value when generating OCSP responses and CRLs.
+The server MAY disallow a subset of reasonCodes from being used by the user.

 ~~~~~~~~~~
 POST /acme/revoke-cert HTTP/1.1
 Host: example.com